Best Web Hosting Services Review: An In-Depth Guide

 As a small business looking to host a website, there are many things that you need to take into consideration.
-First of all, you need reliable web hosting with a good uptime and a fast server.
+First of all, you need reliable hosting with a good uptime and a fast server.
 You also need quality live chat, phone or email support in case something goes wrong.

 Here are reviews of the leading small business hosting providers: Bluehost, iPage and Dreamhost.

 iPage is in business since 1998 and is based in MA.
-The company offers website hosting for a small business with a plan that features a free domain, 30 day money back guarantee and a free extra website builder that allows people with little to no technical knowledge to build their own website.
+The provider offers website hosting for a small business with a plan that features a free domain, 30 day money back guarantee and a free extra website builder that allows people with little to no technical knowledge to build their own website.